CMU-17313Q/fall23-nodebb-nirvana/UserGuide.md

 #### Posting as Anonymous

 When creating a new post or replying to a thread, there is an option to post anonymously.
-This option can be a checkbox in the post creation interface.
+This option is a checkbox in the post creation interface.

 #### Posting Content